VNG-Realisatie/nlx/README.md

 ### Running complete stack in kubernetes/minikube

 Setup minikube on your local development machine.
+For developers, it's advised to setup minikube with 4 cores, 8GB RAM and 100+G storage.

+e.g.: `minikube start --vm-driver=kvm2 --cpus 4 --memory 8192 --disk-size=100G`

+Read the [minikube README](https://github.com/kubernetes/minikube) for more information.

 Once minikube is running, install the following dependencies: